 Moravian Historical Society

-Please note: Moravian Historical Society reopens for business Monday, July 6 under the new CDC guidelines for safety and social distancing.
+Please note: Moravian Historical Society has reopened using CDC guidelines for safety and social distancing.
 Masks are required.
+Hours are 1p.m. - 4p.m. daily.
 Please visit their website for further details.

 Visit the Moravian Historical Society in historic, downtown Nazareth, Pennsylvania, to experience one of the most distinctive colonial-era communities in North America.
 Explore Moravian contributions to American music culture, including the earliest known violin made in the American colonies and the 1776 Tannenberg organ.
 Marvel at the exquisite collection of paintings by John Valentine Haidt, one of the first artists in America to portray chiefly religious topics.
 Admire the 1740/1743 Whitefield House and the 1740 Gray Cottage, the two oldest Moravian structures in North America.